“Thoughts on Spatchcocking?”

 Should You Do It?
 Can You Still Use Brine or Rub?
 Shane’s Got the Answers.

-I love spatchcocking turkeys or chickens.
+I love spatchcocking turkeys or chickens (or “spatch cocking” as some folks spell it).
 It allows about twice the opportunity for flavor enhancement and saves about 20% on the cook time.

 The temperature to cook a bird this way is at about 275 degrees.
 This of course depends on the size of the animal.
 However, any lower than about 275 and you will find the skin gets very rubbery.
-I’ve cooked chicken at 325 degrees which cooks much faster but you get more of a roasted flavor vice smoked.
-So 275 is a pretty happy medium for poultry, and that will take about 2.5 hours.
+I’ve cooked a spatchcocked chicken at higher temperatures up to 325 degrees which cooks much faster but you get more of a roasted flavor versus smoked.
+So, 275 is a pretty happy medium for poultry, and that will take about 2.5 hours.

-Check out this video on how to spatchcock for Thanksgiving.
+Check out this video on how to spatchcock for your Thanksgiving turkey.

 How to Spatchcock a Turkey or Chicken

 - Start with the chicken breast-side down making sure that the legs are pointing toward you on your cutting board

 - Next , you’ll want to cut out the backbone using poultry shears.
 Cut along the side of the backbone, also known as the parson’s nose, to remove it, cutting through the rib bones as you go.